 - You don’t have to change your project’s directory structure to use Eleventy in your project.
 It works with your project directory structure just as it is.

-Eleventy is another MIT-licensed project and one of the fastest-growing, with close to 12,000 GitHub stars.
+Eleventy is another MIT-licensed project and one of the fastest-growing, with over 15K+ GitHub stars.
 You can find the starter project here for a quick introduction.
 If you want to go deeper, all details about deploying and hosting an Eleventy app can be found here.

 Jekyll is a static site generator written in Ruby, known for making the creation of static blogs and websites extremely simple.
 It is widely popular with GitHub Pages, where you can host your site with a few simple steps.

 - Jekyll is a Ruby Gem that requires the Ruby version 2.5.0 or higher.

 - It requires only three simple commands to get your blog/site up and running.